-If you are in any doubt about whether you possess these skills, you should consider taking one or two of our higher level undergraduate modules in art history first.
 If you would like help to assess your preparedness you can try our diagnostic test or contact our Student Registration & Enquiry Service for advice.
 One option to consider is taking one of our undergraduate modules in art history first.

 For students starting in 2014, you must commence your studies towards the MA in Art History with the part 1 module and follow this with the Art History part 2 module builds on these foundations to expand your understanding of visual and material objects (incorporating architecture, landscape and reproduced images) and their contexts, and concludes with the art history dissertation.

 You must complete this qualification within ten years.